 - Step One: Select “Tools” in your Ads Manager and then select either Audiences or Pixels

 - Step Two: If you selected Pixels, simply select “Create Audience”.
 If you picked Audiences, you can now select the “Create Audience” button to select “Custom Audience.”
 Then select “Website Traffic”

 - Step Three: Now you can create the type of audience you want.

 - Step Four: Select how long you want to track people.
 The default is 30 days, but you can choose up to 180 days.
 You can adjust the window from a minimum of 1 day to a maximum of 180 days.
 This means those who you are tracking will be kept in the audience for the length of your selected duration.

 - Step Five: The last step is to create your ad, customizing your audience to target.

-If you haven’t joined the KRose Marketing Group on Facebook, the time is now!
+If you haven’t liked KRose Marketing on Facebook, the time is now!
 Stay in the loop on topics like these in our community where we share insights, tips, questions, answers and support each others entrepreneurial journey.
 For a free 10 Minute Facebook Audit, set up your appointment here.

 Download our Free Monthly Success Guide to set and track your goals, stay organized, manage your budget and brace for success.